Strategic Management constitutes the processes of analysis, formulation, and implementation towards sustaining competitive advantage.

 - MOB 3527 Solving Big Problems

-- MOB 3540 Israel Start-Up Strategy OR MOB 3545 Spain/Portugal Start-Up Strategy
+- MOB 3540 Israel Start-Up Strategy or

-- MOB 3555 Paris Start-Up Strategy
+- MOB 3555 Paris Start-Up Strategy or

-- MOB 3560 Global Strategic Management (About Strategy in Global Enterprises)
+- MOB 3560 Global Strategic Management

-- MOB 4510 Strategic Decision Making (About Advanced Industry and Competitor Analysis and Corporate Strategy)
+- MOB 4510 Strategic Decision Making

 - MOB 4572 Management Consulting